Adam Tauman Kalai

-Adam Tauman Kalai is an American computer scientist who specializes in artificial intelligence and works at OpenAI.
+Adam Tauman Kalai is an American computer scientist who specializes in artificial intelligence.
+He was a researcher at OpenAI from 2023 to 2026 and is a cofounder of the Institute for Responsible Superintelligence (RESI).

 Education and career

-Kalai graduated from Harvard University in 1996 and received a PhD from Carnegie Mellon University in 2001, where he worked under doctoral advisor Avrim Blum.
-He did his postdoctoral study at the Massachusetts Institute of Technology before becoming a faculty member at the Toyota Technological Institute at Chicago and then the Georgia Institute of Technology.
+Kalai graduated from Harvard University in 1996 with a BA in computer science and received a MA and PhD, both in computer science, from Carnegie Mellon University in 1999 and 2001, respectively.
+His doctoral advisor was Avrim Blum.
+After graduation, Kalai did his postdoctoral research at Massachusetts Institute of Technology under Santosh Vempala until 2003.
+Kalai became a faculty member at the Toyota Technological Institute at Chicago from 2003 to 2006, followed by a stint as an assistant professor at Georgia Institute of Technology from 2007 to 2008.
 He joined Microsoft Research in 2008 and subsequently moved to OpenAI in 2023.
+In 2026, he left OpenAI to cofound the Institute for Responsible Superintelligence (RESI).

 Contributions

-Kalai is known for his algorithm for generating random factored numbers (see Bach's algorithm), for efficiently learning learning mixtures of Gaussians, for the Blum-Kalai-Wasserman algorithm for learning parity with noise, and for the intractability of the folk theorem in game theory.
+Kalai is known for his algorithm for generating random factored numbers (see Bach's algorithm), for co-inventing the cooperative-competitive value (coco value), for efficiently learning learning mixtures of Gaussians, for the Blum-Kalai-Wasserman algorithm for learning parity with noise, and for the intractability of the folk theorem in game theory.

-More recently, Kalai is known for identifying and reducing gender bias in word embeddings, which are a representation of words commonly used in AI systems.
+In 2016 Kalai was co-author on a widely cited paper on identifying and reducing gender bias in word embeddings, which are a representation of words commonly used in AI systems.
+In 2026, he coauthored a Nature paper on hallucinations in large language models.